 The Minnesota State Fair is a public corporation and a quasi-state agency, as defined by state law.
-The fair receives no financial appropriations of any kind from state government and is financially self-supporting.
+The fair is financially self-supporting and receives no financial appropriations of any kind from state government.

 The society has remained dedicated to its original purpose of promoting Minnesota agriculture since its inception in 1854, four years before Minnesota became a state.